drsWARRIOR/Raycasting_Engine/README.md

 # Raycasting Engine

 A simple raycasting engine implementation in C, inspired by the raycasting mechanism of *Wolfenstein 3D*.
-This project showcase the fundamental logic and algoriths behind early 3D graphics and rendering.
+This project showcases the fundamental logic and algorithms behind early 3D graphics and rendering.

 ## Contents